App Version: 6.6

 - Open In...: After tapping this option you can select an app, provided there is another app that has registered to handle the selected file type.
 Usual candidates are other sound processing apps or sharing apps.
 With iOS 11, you can copy the file to iCloud Drive and then access it with the Files app on iOS, with the Finder on macOS or with any web browser at the icloud.com service.

-- Move to iCloud: For moving the file from the local storage to the app's iCloud container.
+- Move to iCloud: For moving the file from the local storage to the app's container in iCloud Drive.
 It is then directly available to instances of the app running on other devices.
+Starting with Rooms 6.4, the iCloud files are also visible for the Files app and in the iCloud Drive section of the macOS Finder.

 - Move to device: For moving the file from the app's iCloud container to the local storage.